 You should keep your digital player for as long as you are using the service.
 If you no longer use the service or your account is canceled the player needs to be returned.
 If you decide that you want to download all of your books through the BARD service and exclusively use your mobile app or a third-party player to listen to them you can return the digital player for others to use.
 The player should be returned as Free Matter for the Blind so you will not have to pay postage.
 Please keep the box your player comes in; you can use the same box to return the player.

 How can I get a replacement player?

 If your player is damaged or does not work correctly please contact the library.
 We will be happy to send you a replacement digital player.
 You will need to return the defective player to the library.
 You will not need to pay postage to return the player – it can be returned free of charge by writing Free Matter for the Blind in the upper right corner of the shipping container.
 If possible, please include a note explaining the problem with the defective player.

 Can I drop off my talking books or player at my local public library?

-No. All materials must be returned directly to the Kentucky Talking Book Library by mail or in person.
+No. All materials must be returned directly to the Kentucky Talking Book Library by mail or in person in Frankfort.

 What do I do if I get a defective book, damaged book, case missing a cartridge or a book with the wrong cassettes or cartridge in the case?

 You can always call or email your librarian to let her know that a book you received has a problem.
 If you would like a replacement copy we will be happy to send one.
 Do not put a note in with the returned book to indicate a problem.
-We do not have enough staff to open the books when they are returned and we will not find your note.
+We may not find your note.